 Design Your Own Comic Shoes

-Edited by Rowan, Anonymous, Lynn, hd asad and 1 other
+Edited by Rowan, Lynn, hd asad, Eng

 No matter how we dress up to show our feminine side, most of us love to show our funky side as well.
 Then some of us like to mix our geeky side with our sexy side, to show our inner sexy geek, as well.
 With all the hot superheroes of DC comics and Marvel we see in the movies, comics are becoming more popular with women and girls.
 If you want to enjoy more of the superheroes, then you should buy some comics, but forget about reading the comic books, just get the comics, and roll up your sleeves to start working on making a pair of awesome comic shoes, because why read about superheroes when you can wear them and have them with you?
 Comic shoes are definitely a daring choice - whether you wear comic pumps or comic flats, it will still be a fashion statement that can't be ignored.
 You can design your own comic shoes without any trouble, and you will love working on them, because it only requires following some simple and fun steps.
 Once you start, you will find the way to having a pair of colorful shoes, not colorful in the lame way, but colorful in the spunky way.

 - 1For redesigning your shoes with comics, you will need the following items:Advertisement